andrewaddo/news-feed-handler/README.md

 ### AWS learning points

 1. Setup different accounts for dev/prod
-1. Copying dynamodb tables from an account to another is possible througth DataPipeline
+1. Copying dynamodb tables from an account to another is possible through DataPipeline

 * Task running can be a bit slower than expected

+3. Options for cross-account deployments

+* CloudFormation stackset
+* CloudFormation cross account (through assume-role)
+* Put artifacts to S3 and have separate pipelines on remote accounts (not ideal - I would want CICD centralized at one management account)
+* Have another tool such as jenkins to do this job